Using the Gradio interface¶

 Uploading a document¶

 Use the Upload PDF file picker to select a PDF document.
-After upload, the Page Preview renders the first page in the selected page range.
+After upload, the Page Preview gallery renders all pages in the selected page range.
 The preview updates automatically when the Page Numbers field changes.

 Page numbers¶